Narotam-Mishra/material-ui-learning/ReadMe.txt

 # There are 13 different variations of Typography component.

+# body1 and body2 are rendered as paragraph HTML elements.

 # We can find default theme on MUI Docx under Customization.

 #In Typography, we can change the semantic element using the component 'prop'.
 Suppose we wanted to use h4 tag as heading element in every page, however we want the underlying html tag to be h1 and not h4 for that we can specify component like below